Step by step: How to book travel through the Chase Ultimate Rewards travel portal

-You can’t go wrong earning Chase Ultimate Rewards points, because they are incredibly flexible for award travel.
-You can transfer Chase points to 13 different airline and hotel travel partners.
-Those options make it easy to book everything from beachside resorts to lie-flat business-class seats.
-But did you know you can use your Chase Ultimate Rewards points for more than just fancy hotels and expensive flights with travel partners?
+You can’t go wrong earning Chase Ultimate Rewards points with cards like the Chase Sapphire Preferred® Card because they are incredibly flexible for award travel.
+You can transfer Chase points to airline and hotel travel partners, making it easy to book everything from beachside resorts to lie-flat business-class seats.

-I’ll show you, step by step, how to book flights, hotels, rental cars, and other activities through the Chase travel site, but first, you’ll want to know what your Chase Ultimate Rewards points are worth, because they do not always have the same value.
+I’ll show you, step by step, how to book through the Chase travel site.
+But first, you’ll want to know what your Chase Ultimate Rewards points are worth because they do not always have the same value.

 Why use the Chase travel portal?

-If have multiple Chase cards, it’s easy to transfer points between cards, to a member of your household, or to a joint business owner.
+If you have multiple Chase cards, it’s easy to transfer points between Chase cards or to a member of your household or to a joint business owner.
 So you should always be able to redeem for the highest value.

 In this first example, you would need to transfer 35,000 Chase points to IHG in order to book an award night at the Intercontinental Doha.
 Alternatively, you could book through the Chase portal and you’d only need 16,018 Chase points to pay for the exact same room.
-In this example I’m using my Sapphire Reserve card, so I’m getting 1.5 cents per point, but even if you were only getting one cent per point you’d only need 24,027 points.
+In this example, I’m using my Chase Sapphire Reserve® card, so I’m getting 1.5 cents per point, but even if you were only getting one cent per point you’d only need 24,027 points.

-However, it’s not always cheaper to book through the portal.
-A lot of the variation depends not only on the price of the accommodation, but also the award chart of the transfer partner.
-Hyatt has a very generous award chart with the lowest-tier properties costing 5,000 points per night and the top-tier maxing out at 40,000 points a night.
-The Park Hyatt Sydney is a category 7 property and you would need to transfer 30,000 points to Hyatt in order to book an award night.
+It’s not always cheaper to book through the portal.
+A lot depends on the price of the accommodation and the award chart of the transfer partner.
+World of Hyatt has a very generous award chart, with the lowest-tier properties costing 5,000 points per night and the top tier maxing out at 40,000 points a night.
+The Park Hyatt Sydney is a Category 7 property and you would need to transfer 30,000 points to World of Hyatt in order to book an award night.
 If you paid for the same stay through the Chase travel portal you’d need close to double the points.

-In general, it’s usually better to transfer points to Hyatt and with Marriott and IHG you’ll save points by booking through the Chase site.
-One caveat is that if you book a hotel through a third-party site, like the Chase travel portal, you won’t earn elite night credit or points and you most likely won’t be able to take advantage of any elite status perks you have.
+It’s usually better to transfer points to World of Hyatt, but with Marriott and IHG you’ll most likely save points by booking through the Chase site.
+One caveat: If you book a hotel through a third-party site, like the Chase travel portal, you won’t earn elite-night credit or points and you most likely won’t be able to take advantage of any elite-status perks you have.

 How to book travel with the Chase Ultimate Rewards travel portal

-To access the Chase Travel portal, you will need a Chase credit card that earns Chase Ultimate Rewards points.
+To access the Chase Travel portal, you will need a rewards credit card that earns Chase Ultimate Rewards points: